yulonglim/tp/docs/team/wilfredwongkc.md

     * Added 2 FAQs
   * Developer Guide:
     * Did up activity diagram for `addClass`
     * Added the product scope
+    * Maintained the UI Component part under the design portion
 * Community:
   * Discussed with team on the progress of the project
+  * Gave feedback to team profBook for PE-D